c3g/GenPipes/README.md

 #### Genomes
 Reference genomes and annotations must be installed in `$MUGQIC_INSTALL_HOME/genomes/`.
-Default genome installation scripts are already available in `mugqic_pipeline/resources/genomes/`.
+Default genome installation scripts are already available in `mugqic_pipelines/resources/genomes/`.
-To install all of them, use the script `mugqic_pipeline/resources/genomes/install_all_genomes.sh`.
+To install all of them, use the script `mugqic_pipelines/resources/genomes/install_all_genomes.sh`.

 #### Modules
 Software tools and associated modules must be installed in `$MUGQIC_INSTALL_HOME/software/` and `$MUGQIC_INSTALL_HOME/modulefiles/`.
-Default software/module installation scripts are already available in `mugqic_pipeline/resources/modules/`.
+Default software/module installation scripts are already available in `mugqic_pipelines/resources/modules/`.

 Call home
 ---------
 When pipeline jobs are submitted, a call home feature is invoked to collect some usage data.
-Those data are used to compute statistics and justify grant applications for pipeline funding support.
+Those data are used to compute statistics and justify grant applications for funding support.

 Data collected: